<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Now, this is a slightly trickier question to address, but one that I remain (perhaps unnaturally) enthusiastic about wanting to answer.
 So here we go…

-Remember that in the first article I explained that impulse (force [how hard you push something] multiplied by time [how long you push it for]) is proportional to a change in velocity (it’s slightly more complicated than this but you get the gist).
+Remember that in the first article, I explained that impulse (force [how hard you push something] multiplied by time [how long you push it for]) is proportional to a change in velocity (it’s slightly more complicated than this but you get the gist).

-A change in velocity over time is acceleration (remember also that we can create negative [travelling in the same direction as gravity – downward] and positive [fighting against gravity – to slow downward movement and cause upward movement] acceleration.
+A change in velocity over time is acceleration (remember also that we can create negative [traveling in the same direction as gravity – downward] and positive [fighting against gravity – to slow downward movement and cause upward movement] acceleration.

 So, to move we have to push against the mass we want to move (during vertical jumping that’s us) over time.